al1-ce/clib/README.md

 # clib
-c++ stdlib and utils for D with NoGC and BetterC
+c++ stdlib and utils for D with noGC

 ## Why
-D's standard library isn't really NoGC and betterC friendly, so, why not make somewhat of a -betterC compatible runtime.
+D's standard library isn't really noGC friendly, so, why not make somewhat of a noGC compatible runtime.

 And why it's called clib?
 Because it's a better**CLib**rary.
-But, despite the name it's mainly NoGC library with small amount betterC utilities.
+But, despite the name it's mainly noGC library.

 <!--TODO: wiki --> TODO: a Wiki or something like it.